• Skip to content

 For help with working out why your baby is refusing the breast, talk to a lactation consultant or ABA counsellor.

-Baby biting breast: causes
+Babies biting the breast: causes

 As babies get older, they get more playful – and they get teeth.